Mediaeval literatures of the Near and Middle East - 155901394

 - Ability in identifying and comparing different approaches to the mediaeval literatures of the NME

-- Competence in assessing critically the materials and themes explored in the course
+- Competence in assessing critically the materials and themes explored in the module

-The course is taught by a two-hour lecture in term 2.
+The module is taught by a two-hour lecture in term 2.

 Scope and syllabus

-The course is team-taught and its syllabus will adapt from year to year according to the availability of staff.
+The module is team-taught and its syllabus will adapt from year to year according to the availability of staff.
 Typically the topics studied will be selected from: